sfigg/commercialization-public/manufacture/iot/add-a-registry-setting-to-an-image.md

     a.
 Make sure the sample apps are included (especially the IOT_BERTHA app).

     b.
-Verify that the OEM features: OEM_CustomCmd and OEM_ProvAuto are present.
+Verify that the OEM features: CUSTOM_CMD and PROV_AUTO are present.

     c.
-Add the FeatureID for your registry package, example: OEM_FilesAndRegKeys.
+Add the FeatureID for your registry package, example: CUSTOM_FilesAndRegKeys.

     ``` xml
     <Features>